Site and facility concept

 The project undertook a comprehensive site selection process from 2011-2013, focused on the Prince Rupert, Portland Channel and Douglas Channel areas.

-Engineering and environmental studies, and early engagement with local governments and Aboriginal groups were used to identify Tuck Inlet as the preferred export facility location.
+Engineering and environmental studies, and early engagement with local governments and Indigenous groups were used to identify Tuck Inlet as the preferred export facility location.

 Tuck Inlet provides a suitable location for an onshore facility concept due to its safe, protected harbor, deepwater vessel berthing capacity and proximity to local infrastructure and port facilities.